otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/08-seeding-and-api-testing.md

 ### Creating a Test File

 In the root directory, create a new directory called `test`.
-In the `test` directory, create a new file called `institution.test.mjs`.
+In the `test` directory, create a new file called `institution.test.js`.
 Add the following code.

 ```javascript
 import chai from "chai";